-White rice is by far the most popular rice because it is tender compared to brown or wild rice, and the subtle flavor complements other ingredients in the dish.
-The nutty flavor and chewiness of brown rice is from the germ and bran, which is removed from white rice during refining.
-Most people in the early stages of chronic kidney disease (CKD) do not have problems with mineral balance, and can include all types of rice.
-For people who are limiting phosphorus and potassium in their diet, white rice is recommended over brown rice, because brown rice is rich in these minerals.
-However, brown or wild rice can be eaten on a dialysis diet with attention to portion, and balanced with other foods to avoid an excessive intake of potassium or phosphorus.
+White rice is by far the most popular rice because it's more tender than brown or wild rice, and the subtle flavor complements other ingredients in a dish.
+Most people in the early stages of chronic kidney disease (CKD) don't have problems with mineral balance, and can include all types of rice.
+For people who are limiting phosphorus and potassium in their diet, white or wild rice is recommended over brown rice, because brown rice is rich in these minerals.
+However, brown rice can be eaten on a dialysis diet with attention to portion, and balanced with other foods to avoid an excessive intake of potassium or phosphorus.
 Your dietitian can advise you on the best rice to eat for your needs.

 Try these kidney-friendly recipes from DaVita dietitians:

 Get a free recipe collection from the DaVita kitchen.Get the Cookbooks

 Learn more and get your questions answered in a no-cost kidney education class.Find a Class Near Me

 Call 1-800-424-6589 now to talk to one of our placement specialists.

 Learn which DaVita service may best fit your lifestyle.Explore Options